findy-network/findy-common-go/memo.md

 - [ ] should we move Aries specific message structs a somewhere generic repo, we don't want to have dependencies to agency, good-one! should we even start to move some stuff out of agency for that same reason?
 - [ ] use exactly same Cmds as previously, but internally switch to use wallet+key or CA-DID / jwt token, this is the best version!!! have to make a design for the implementation.
 - [ ] we have wrong error handling in bolt database, it reports error when it is not founding data!!
+- [x] 0: a test in a playground what happens when output interface is assigned to output interface. how it will be from outside?
+DONE: only the interface value is transported which should affect that if you try to change something after the pointer switch you set wrong variable!!
 - [x] add API for giving permission to continue protocol. in progress...
 - [x] addon for ledger: should load all of them when addon directory is imported
 - [x] check grpc loggings